Child Name Change – California Resident or Born in California

 For Child Name Change, prepare a collection of Forms called (collectively) a Petition for Change of Name.

 File them with the Civil Unlimited filing clerk in the County Superior Court for where your child lives now.
+Or, if your child was born in California, and now lives somewhere else, file in the County Superior Court where the child was born.
 The Court will set a Hearing for Your Name Change.

 Before the Hearing date, you must have a qualified newspaper run a legal notice of the Hearing for 4 consecutive weeks.
 If there is a non-consenting parent, you also need to Serve the other parent and file Proof of Service with the court, or prepare and file a Declaration to explain why that can’t reasonably be done.
 Your judge can get a confidential criminal history assessment report, and has all the Petition information which is used to make the decision.